google/applied-machine-learning-intensive/v2/xx_career_development/08_presenting_with_confidence.md

 ![](res/presentconfidence01.jpg)

 <!--
-The two main components of giving a presentation are the content - what you say - and the delivery - how you say it.
+The two main components of giving a presentation are the content (what you say) and the delivery (how you say it).
 -->

 ---